GGGGino/half-page-scroll/README.md

-# Vertical Slider
+# Half Page scroll

-Make vertical half slider with (almost) everything
+Split your pages in two part with inverse scroll

 ## Getting Started
 Download the [production version][min] or the [development version][max].